Rising pig numbers increases air pollution

 Rise in cattle numbers

-The draft strategy says an increase in cattle numbers in Northern Ireland in recent years and the land-spreading of livestock manures have also contributed to the problem.
+The draft strategy said an increase in cattle numbers in Northern Ireland in recent years and the land-spreading of livestock manures have also contributed to the problem.

 Ammonia has become a big issue recently.